yuens1002/cookesly/README.md

 # COOKESLY

-An angularJS webapp for SU WATS 2000 Spring 2016.
+An angularJS web applicaiton assignment for SU WATS 2000 Spring 2016.
 This app uses a JSONP API call to [Edamam](http://www.edamam.com) for their database of recipes from aggregate sources.
 The app lets users query and browse recipes, then save or delete recipes in browser storage.

 ## Current Project Build
 [http://ckly.yuens.work](http://ckly.yuens.work)